 This project ultimately aims to reduce impacts and save lives should a bushfire, storm or other major emergency occur.

-Our community survey is the first activity that aims to gain a better understanding of existing awareness levels, action currently taking place, and support required to help you meet your responsibilities.
+Our community survey is one of the key activities that aims to gain a better understanding of existing awareness levels, action currently taking place, and support required to help you meet your responsibilities.

 Launch community survey